Adaptive Complexity Model Predictive Control: Theoretical Analysis

-Thus we need to show that $x^l_{i+1} = f^c(z^l_{i})$ which would show that $z^l_i$ would satisfy.
+Thus we need to show that $x^l_{i+1} = f^c(z^l_{i})$ to verify that the induction step holds.
 We proceed by cases based on inclusion in $S_k$. \begin{case} $i \notin S_k, i+1 \notin S_k$.
 This case corresponds to a portion of the trajectory entirely in the complex space.
 By the definition of the adaptive system dynamics in (\ref{eq:ac:adaptive_system_dynamics}),

 \end{case} \begin{case} $i \notin S_k, i+1 \in S_k$.
 This case corresponds to a portion of the trajectory which decreases in complexity.
 By the definition of the adaptive system dynamics in (\ref{eq:ac:adaptive_system_dynamics}) and the construction of $S_k$ in (\ref{eq:ac:admissibility_conditions}),